A motor show with visitors: IAA finds new home in Munich | DW | 05.09.2021

 Yet the auto industry — and this brings us to another new start — is doing quite well right now despite the pandemic, a shortage of semiconductors and supply chain bottlenecks.

 According to the latest figures from the consulting firm EY, the global automotive industry has never earned as much money operationally as it did in the first half of 2021.
-According to the figures, the 16 largest auto companies generated operating profits of €71.5 billion compared with a loss of about €4 billion in the same period last year.
+The 16 largest auto companies generated operating profits of €71.5 billion compared with a loss of about €4 billion in the same period last year.
 One of the reasons: Due to the dramatic shortage of computer chips, manufacturers are currently prioritizing the production of high-margin models, and thus earning big bucks.

 But the automakers urgently need this money as they undergo a major transformation.
 In view of climate change, many countries have announced plans to phase out combustion engines.
 The European Union, for example, has proposed to effectively ban the sale of internal combustion engine vehicles from 2035.

-As a result, global carmakers, including the German ones, are turning their focus toward electric vehicles.
+As a result, global carmakers, including those in Germany, are turning their focus toward electric vehicles.
 At the same time, they must also invest in new operating systems for their "smartphones on four wheels" in order to catch up with Tesla.
 In this way, the car could be integrated into various mobility concepts, including those where owning a car is not a priority.

 It is precisely this mobility puzzle that the IAA will try to showcase in Munich.
 The event is unlikely to attract anywhere close to the 500,000 visitors that descended on the Frankfurt fairgrounds two years ago.
 In the best of times, up to a million people pushed their way through the halls at the Frankfurt Motor Show.

-In any case, the German chancellor, Angela Merkel, will be among the visitors.
-She will open the show on Tuesday.
-And plenty of critics of the auto industry will also make their presence felt.
+In any case, Angela Merkel will be among the visitors.
+Germany's outgoing chancellor will open the show on Tuesday, and plenty of critics of the auto industry will also make their presence felt.

-The protests are to range from bicycle rallies to blockades, similar to demonstrations seen in Frankfurt in 2019.
+Various bicycle rallies and blockades are planned, similar to demonstrations seen in Frankfurt in 2019.
 The protests, which sometimes turned violent, were among the factors that contributed to the IAA ditching the German banking metropolis.
 But Frankfurt now has a new trade fair: Starting in 2022, the Eurobike bicycle trade show will be held there.
 Perhaps a sign of times to come.